icebert04/icebert04.github.io/_posts/2018-9-19-a-new-hope.md

 I need dedicated people who will be of big help to this venture that will, in some way, contribute to our economy.

 I don't care how long this will take.
-As for now, I am overwhelmed by the fact that the "Believers" of this project outweighs the "Non-Believers".
+As for now, I am overwhelmed by the fact that the **"Believers"** of this project outweighs the **"Non-Believers"**.
 This is not entirely for me only.
 It's for our country and for every Filpino.
 Creating a product that is 100% Philippine made.

 This is a New Hope!
 We've been in the dark for too long... it's now time to get out of that tunnel!